Technical due diligence of commercial property

 Effective from 1 April 2020

-The purpose of the guidance is to ensure that all technical due diligence reports are standardised across the globe while bringing clarity to a prospective purchaser, occupier or financier about any risks associated with a transaction of a property from a technical perspective.
+The purpose of this standard is to ensure that all technical due diligence (TDD) reports are consistent around the globe, while bringing clarity for a prospective purchaser, occupier or financier about any risks associated with a property transaction from a technical perspective.

-Under previous guidance, RICS members or firms have always been required to undertake an impartial and professional assessment of a property and provide a professional opinion of the condition, highlighting any deficiencies in the property that could have an impact on the building or their occupants.
+Under previous guidance, RICS members or firms have always been required to undertake an impartial and professional assessment of a property and provide a professional opinion of the condition, highlighting any deficiencies that could have an impact on the building or its occupants.

-In the latest edition, guidance about health and safety and fire safety has been reinforced.
-Under the new guidance, all members or firms should clearly stipulate any defects that require ‘immediate’ action, or foreseeable defects that could pose a danger.
-If any such defects are listed, the appropriate person, for example the building owner or facilities manager, should be contacted as soon as reasonably possible to allow appropriate action to be taken.
+The standard reinforces guidance about health and safety and fire safety; all members or firms should clearly stipulate any defects that require ‘immediate’ action, or foreseeable defects that could pose a danger.
+If any such defects are listed, the appropriate person – for example, the building owner or facilities manager – should be contacted as soon as reasonably possible to allow appropriate action to be taken.

-A ‘traffic light’ risk rating is also now included in this version of the guidance, highlighting to clients the areas that require appropriate action in order of importance.
+A ‘traffic light’ risk rating is also included in the standard, highlighting to clients the areas that require appropriate action in order of importance.